ClearSkyTeam/ClearSky/README.md

 ClearSky is designed for Production Servers , We won't release a phar before test it .

 ##[CRITICAL]: Please REMOVE xdebug in production server
-You can commit out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug Also , you can enable it in pocketmine.yml
+ - You can commit out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug
+ - Also , there is a switch under debug in pocketmine.yml for Force enable xdebug

 ##Advanced Settings
 You can find many useful settings in pocketmine.yml